sux2mfgj/himawari/README.md

-himawari is simple and clear kernel.
+himawari is simple kernel.
-==
+---

 ---
 #License